bananaml/banana-cli/README.md

 - `banana install` to install packages from the requirements.txt
 - `banana dev` to run a dev server with hot-reload

-It's currently written in Python, we plan to port to Rust for stable release.
-[Why Rust?](https://giphy.com/gifs/aFbTasXn1GINgiEbzr)

 ---
 This is a v0 release using SemVer; it is not stable and the interface can break at any time.
 ---